aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/get-all/_index.md

 weight: 40
 ---

-This REST API allows you to get all properties of a document.
-The API returns a JSON/XML representation of the document properties (built-in and custom).
+This REST API retrieves all built-in and custom properties of a document.

 ## REST API